-When the Standby mode continuously exceeds over 10ms, the H-bridge driver will enter the Sleep Period.
-At this time, the Standby mode still works in the Sleep Period as shown in the following table.
+When the Standby or Brake mode continuously exceeds over 10ms, the H-bridge driver will enter the Sleep Period.
+At this time, the Standby or Brake mode still works in the Sleep Period as shown in the following table.
 Changing the operation mode to Forward or Reverse will go back to the Active Period.

-In the Sleep Period, all functional blocks are turned off to reduce the current consumption to an ultra-low value of less than $0.1\mu A$ (max).
-The driver remains in the Sleep Period as shown in the "H-Bridge Driver Operation Mode Control Timing Diagram" located in the "H-Bridge Driver Electrical Characteristics" section.
-Since all functional blocks are turned off, the Standby mode outputs are not protected.
-When an IN1 or IN2 line is set to "High", the H-bridge driver will exit from the Sleep Period.
+In the Sleep Period, all functional blocks are turned off to reduce the current consumption to an ultra-low value of less than 0.1μ A (max).
+At this time, switching IN1/IN2 to Brake or Standby configuration only affects the output - OUT1/OUT2, the driver remains in the Sleep Period as shown in the "H-Bridge Driver Operation Mode Control Timing Diagram" located in the "H-Bridge Driver Electrical Characteristics" section.
+Since all functional blocks are turned off, the Standby and Brake mode outputs are not protected.
+When one of the IN1 and IN2 lines is set to "High", the H-bridge driver will exit from the Sleep Period.

-IN1 IN2 OUT1 OUT2 Operation H-Bridg e Status
+INI4 IN1 IN2 OUT1 OUT1 OUT2 Operation H-Bridge Status

-1112 0011 0012 Mode M1 M2 М3 M4
+0011 0012 Mode M1 M2 М3 M4

 0 0 Z Z Standby OFF OFF OFF OFF

+1 1 L L Brake OFF ON OFF ON